mlavin/django-selectable/docs/admin.rst

     .. literalinclude:: ../example/core/admin.py
         :pyobject: FarmAdmin

-You'll note this form also for new users to be created and associated with the farm if no user is found matching the given name.
+You'll note this form also allows new users to be created and associated with the farm, if no user is found matching the given name.
 To make use of this feature we need to add ``owner`` to the exclude so that it will pass model validation.
 Unfortunately that means we must set the owner manual in the save and in the initial data because the ``ModelForm`` will no longer do this for you.
 Since ``fruit`` does not allow new items you'll see these steps are not necessary.

-The django-selectable widgets are compatitible with the add anther popup in the admin.
+The django-selectable widgets are compatitible with the add another popup in the admin.
 It's that little green plus sign that appears next to ``ForeignKey`` or ``ManyToManyField`` items.
 This makes django-selectable a user friendly replacement for the `ModelAdmin.raw_id_fields <https://docs.djangoproject.com/en/1.3/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields>`_